No Mobile, When Mobile Campaign

 - Using a hand-held phone for a genuine emergency call to 999 or 112 if it would be unsafe for the driver to stop.However the best road safety advice is not to use any mobile phone while driving, and the Highway Code gives advice to switch off your mobile phone before setting off, and ‘hands-free equipment is also likely to distract your attention from driving or riding – find a safe place to stop first or use the voicemail facility and listen to messages later’.

-The Road Safety Partnership is seeking everyone’s help with this road safety campaign.
+The Road Safety Team is seeking everyone’s help with this road safety campaign.
 Its aim is to change people’s attitudes about mobile phones and driving through a blend of engagement, education and police enforcement.

 Employers have an important role to play by ensuring that they have clear policies in place that are understood and followed by staff who drive as part of their work.